-The assets are valued using a three-year smoothed method based on the difference between the expected market value and the actual market value of the assets as of the valuation date.
+The assets are valued using a five-year smoothed method based on the difference between the expected market value and the actual market value of the assets as of the valuation date.
 The expected market value is the prior year's market value increased with the net increase in the cash flow of funds, all increased with interest during the past fiscal year at the expected investment return rate assumption.
-The expected market value, with three-year smoothing valuation basis for all assets was adopted effective June 30, 2000.
+The five-year smoothing valuation basis for all assets was adopted effective June 30, 2009.